504966078/parser/README.md

 # parser

-A simple parser of DSL
+A simple parser for DSL.

 * Boolean operators: | (or) , & (and) , ^ (xor)
 * Algebra: +, - , /, *